Atome-FE/llama-node/README.md

 Currently I would strongly suggest you do a manual compilation.
 Otherwise you have to wait for a better pre-compiled native binding.
 I am trying to investigate the way to produce a matrix of multi-platform supports.

+### Manual compilation

+The following steps will allow you to compile the binary with best quality on your platform

+- Pre-request: install rust

+- Under root folder, run

+    ```shell
+    npm install && npm run build
+    ```

+- Under packages/core folder, run
+    ```shell
+    npm build
+    ```

+- You can use the dist under root folder

 ---

 ## Install